sarahfuchi/Data-Science/EDA (Explanatory Data Analysis)/README.md

 # **Project Summary from Kaggle:**

-Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
-They describe characteristics of the cell nuclei present in the image. n the 3-dimensional space is that described in: [K. P. Bennett and O. L. Mangasarian: "Robust Linear Programming Discrimination of Two Linearly Inseparable Sets", Optimization Methods and Software 1, 1992, 23-34].
+Features are computed from a digitized image of a breast mass.
+The cell nuclei in the image have certain characteristics. n the 3-dimensional space is that described in: [K. P. Bennett and O. L. Mangasarian: "Robust Linear Programming Discrimination of Two Linearly Inseparable Sets", Optimization Methods and Software 1, 1992, 23-34].

 This database is also available through the UW CS ftp server:
 - ftp ftp.cs.wisc.edu